-Even today male customers call independent female massage therapists to ask about their massage services, hinting that they are interested in a happy ending by asking about "whole body massage", "full release massage" or extras.
+Even today male customers call independent female massage therapists to ask about their massage services, hinting that they are interested in a happy ending by asking about "whole body massage" or "extras".
 By explaining that it's a therapeutic massage, the practitioner lets them know not to expect a happy ending, and will usually get off the phone quickly, refusing to book them in any event.

 The other meaning of a therapeutic massage is that both the client and practitioner have a shared goal of achieving structural changes within the body, often through a series of regular massages.
 While any professional massage is therapeutic, with real health benefits, some massages focus more on relaxation.

 For instance, a Swedish massage is a more superficial massage that improves blood and lymph circulation and relaxes you.
 While it is good for your body and mind, it is not aimed at shifting the underlying structures of the body that may cause pain and restrictions.

 Deep tissue massage or sports massage uses deeper pressure and cross-fiber friction in order to release tissue that is adhered or in spasm, which is certainly therapeutic.
 But if you get a massage in a resort setting, you probably won't see that therapist again, which limits the ongoing therapeutic benefit.

 A therapeutic massage means you present to the therapist with a specific complaint, for instance, pain in your hip, tight shoulders, or a spasm in your lower back (or even all three).
 The therapist then follows four steps: